stephaniewankowicz/PDB_selection_pipeline/README.md

 Other scripts in this directory:

-1) submission script: This was used to organized/submit jobs to the Wynton server so we could go through multiple holo PDBs at the same time.
+1) submission script: This was used to organized/submit jobs to a server so we could go through multiple holo PDBs at the same time.

 2) find_apo_holo_seqonly.sh: This script will go from a list of potential pairs and compare the sequences.

 3) get_seq.py: This script will use Bio.PDB to get the sequence directly from the PDBs we are looking to compare (this will be a more accurate way to gather sequences and include gaps/missing residues.)

 4) seq_align.sh: This is a stand alone script that will compare sequences and place sequences in a list of each overlap versus an overlap minus/plus the first or last 5 amino acids.